Granville, Manche: World War II

 A garrison and coastal town closing the Bay of Mont Saint-Michel, Granville has always been coveted during armed conflicts in the area.
 During the Second World War, on 17 June 1940, the Germans entered Granville.
 On 21 September 1941, an article appeared in Le Granvillais signed by the name of "Camille", where the author was alerting readers to the dangers and lack of basis for the next laws on the status of Jews of the Vichy regime.
 Despite this mark of resistance, eight Granville Jews were deported to Auschwitz: Léon Bobulesco and his two sons Armand and Rodolphe, Simon Goldenberg, his wife Minka and their children Henri and Ruben, as well as Smil Weesler.
 Three Communists suffered the same fate: Léon Lamort, René Loncle and Charles Passot.

 The whole of the population underwent the constraints of the Occupation.
 From the beginning, the Germans built fortifications on the Pointe du Roc and forbade access to the port.
-On 20 May 1942, a new municipal council was installed by the prefect. on 1 April 1943, all of the Haute-Ville had to be evacuated, barriers and anti-tank roadblocks prevented access.
+On 20 May 1942, a new municipal council was installed by the prefect.
+On 1 April 1943, all of the Haute-Ville had to be evacuated, barriers and anti-tank roadblocks prevented access.
 The Normandy Hotel was transformed into a kommandantur and a branch of the Gestapo.

 A signature name of this period was Maurice Marland.
-Born on 12 February 1888 in Falaise, and a teacher of English, French and civics, he led a resistance network.
-Notable in the town, in 1939, he organised the reception of Belgian refugees and the evacuation of British soldiers.
+Born on 12 February 1888 in Falaise, and a teacher of English, French and civics, he led a local resistance network.
+Notable in the town, in 1939, he organised the reception of Belgian refugees and the evacuation of British military personnel to England.
 Later, with Jules Leprince, they put escape routes to Jersey in place.
 Throughout the occupation, his relations enabled him to mount a clandestine intelligence network on port and rail facilities and enemy operations in the Channel Islands.
-Arrested and then released in 1941 and 1943, he nonetheless continued until 22 July 1944, when he was arrested and shot in the forest of Lucerne at the request of collaborators.
-On 23 July 1994, his son Serge Marland filed a complaint for crimes against humanity, the investigation concluded that he was assassinated by German soldiers.
+Arrested and then released in 1941 and 1943, he nonetheless continued until 22 July 1944, when he was arrested and shot by German forces in the forest of Lucerne at the request of French collaborators.
+On 23 July 1994, his son Serge Marland filed a complaint with the French government, which concluded that he was murdered by the Germans.
 Today, the secondary school of the commune bears his name.